Quickstart

 Once you've created your application, copy the Application ID from the dashboard.

-A Passage Element provides a complete UI/UX for users to register and login with biometrics or magic links.
+A Passage Element provides a complete UI/UX for users to register and login with biometrics or Magic Links.

 In your web app, add the following code wherever you want your users to register or login.
 If you created a Passage account, you can include your Application ID that you copied in the last step: